 You don’t need a lot of equipment (check out The Shop for recommendations on some) but you do need bottles or packages that can be pressurized.
 This is usually bottles that can be crown capped or that have flip tops to seal in the CO2.
 If you use crown cap bottles, you will need a bottle capper and crown caps (see below.)
 You can purchase these through Amazon or a fermentation shop.
 Remember that not all crown caps are the same.
 You will find 26mm and 29mm caps.
-The 26mm are often call US bottles and the 29mm European but I have gotten both sizes in the US and Europe on bottles.
+The 26mm are often called US bottles and the 29mm European but I have gotten both sizes in the US and Europe on bottles.
 Usually the 29mm is found of sparkling bottles where the 26mm is on more petillant bottles.
 That is not 100% accurate but it’s directionally correct.